karinamellor/lapa-arches/README.md

 The project was designed to spread information about an important monument of Brazil that usually is not very considered by tourists, an architectural structure that had indeed a great importance for my country during its history.
 The historical information is given in a simple and clear way on the main menu of the site.
 A gallery of pictures is included as well, together with a contact form, available to ask for information about the monument.

+## Project Goals

+- Primary goal should be to accurately and passionately present the history and significance of the Lapa Arches.
+Provide in-depth information about the origin, construction, architectural features, and historical events associated with the arches.
+Use a combination of text and images interactive elements to engage visitors and transport them back in time.

+- As a historic site, promote responsible tourism by providing information on ethical and respectful ways to visit the Lapa Arches.
+Include guidelines for behavior, respect for historical sites, and sustainable tourism practices.

 ## Theme

 The theme chosen for the project was architecture, historical and monumental art.